How to Make your WordPress Website GDPR Compliant

 You might be wondering, am I subject to GDPR if my business is not in the European Union?
 The answer is yes you can be affected.

-Although the GDPR is targeting the businesses in the European Union, it also applies to website owners or developers across the EU who are tracking, collecting, storing, or using any personal data of a European Union citizen.
+Although the GDPR targets businesses in the European Union, it also applies to website owners or developers across the EU who are tracking, collecting, storing, or using any personal data of a European Union citizen.

 What happens if I don’t comply?